 “Four Aces” No.1400 & No.1500 by Bronson

 As one of the three models in the original series of fly reels introduced by Bronson in 1933, the “Four Aces” is by far the hardest to find, as it was discontinued after the 1934 season.
 This economy skeleton reel would sell for $1.10 in 1933, then for $1.50 in its final year.
 The No.1400 was the 80 yard version, while the No.1500 was the 60 yard reel.
 They were identical otherwise.
 An example of the No.1400, with original box, can be seen below.
 The first two photos show each catalog listing (1933 and 1934).
 Reel photos courtesy of Picker Jim, Northern Wisconsin.

 “Flylite” or “Single Action” No.1600 & No.1700 (BRASS Version) by Bronson

 Another of the three original fly reels introduced by Bronson in 1933.
 This BRASS raised pillar skeleton model would be called the “Flylite” up until 1938, after which it would simply be referred to as the “Single Action” in catalogs.
 This brass version would only sell through 1938 and is much more desirable than the steel version.
-The rather unique spool design for this skeleton reel is instantly recognizable by collectors, as many of these can also be found unmarked, or rebranded as trade reels for companies such as Shapleigh’s Hardware of St. Louis (called the “Beacon”) and Allcock, Laight & Westwood of Toronto, Canada (called the “Litewaite”).
+The rather unique spool design for this skeleton reel is instantly recognizable by collectors and can also be found unmarked or rebranded as trade reels for other retailers (see Trade section below).
 The No.1600 was the 80 yard size and the No.1700 the 60 yard size.
 They were identical otherwise.
-The last four photos are from, in order, the 1934, 1935 and 1938 catalogs.
+The last three photos are from, in order, the 1934, 1935 and 1938 catalogs.
 These are the only known listings for the Brass version.